 How to get there:

-The season is from mid July to mid October.
+From mid July to mid October.

 Hunting is done on foot by spot-and-stalk.
 Jeeps or horses are used for transportation to the hunting area.
 Ibex are found in good numbers at 7,000-8,500 feet.
 During the day you will explore the upper edges of the mountains and examine the hillsides, feeding and resting areas through the field glasses.
 You will spot males, evaluate their size, and then complete the stalk.

 The camps are traditional Asian yurts.
 They are warm, clean and comfortable with separate areas for dining, bathing and sleeping.
 Every camp has a cook and interpreter.
-You will find very good food and quality service.
+You will find a very good food and a quality service.
 Electricity is supplied by generating sets.

 In July and August the weather is generally moderate, with temperatures ranging between 50-80 F. Nights are always cool due to the high elevation.
 Mongolia is known as a country with 255 cloudless days each year.
 That is why it is often called the Land of Blue Sky.
 Snow can be expected at the tops in the last decade of September.